micro-os-plus/web-jekyll/pages/user-manual/threads.md

 }
 ```

+The application programmer can create an unlimited number of threads (limited only by the available RAM).

 ### ISO/IEC C++ threads

 The 2011 release of the ISO/IEC C++ 14882 standard finally introduced a standard definition for the C++ threads objects.